DilZhaan/ScreenToSpace/README.md

 ### Windows not moving

 1. Verify extension is enabled: `gnome-extensions list | grep screentospace`
-2. Check "Move window when maximized" is enabled in preferences
+2. Check "Behavior" dropdown is set correctly (not disabled for the window state you're testing)
+3. Ensure you're not holding the override modifier key while maximizing/fullscreening
-3. If using whitelist mode, ensure target app is in the whitelist
+4. If using whitelist mode, ensure target app is in the whitelist
-4. Confirm GNOME dynamic workspaces are enabled (Settings → Multitasking → Workspaces)
+5. Confirm GNOME dynamic workspaces are enabled (Settings → Multitasking → Workspaces)

 ### App not appearing in blacklist/whitelist